-- In the Background Information Document (April 2008). - In advertisements published (see table above and Appendix B) to advertise the public review period - In a letter sent out on 7 July 2008, and addressed personally to all individuals and organisations on the stakeholder database.
+- In the Background Information Document of April 2008 (Appendix F). - In advertisements published (see table above and Appendix B) to advertise the public review period - In a letter sent out on 7 July 2008, and addressed personally to all individuals and organisations on the stakeholder database.